jcalcagni/Erlang/README.md

 ---------------Update 5/21 -------------
-Added fizzbuzz.erl (checks if an argument is a multiple of 3 or 5) added sums.erl. sum/1 function will sum all integers between 1 and the argument. sum/2 adds all integers between the arguments as long as the first is the smaller.
+Added fizzbuzz.erl (checks if an argument is a multiple of 3 or 5)

+Added sums.erl. sum/1 function will sum all integers between 1 and the argument. sum/2 adds all integers between the arguments as long as the first is the smaller.
 For example sum(1,3) returns 6. sum (3,1) is an error.

+both of the above are exercises from the OReilly Erlng Programming book

+Added caesar.erl which will take a string and a key and "encrypt" the string by adding the key value as an offset.
+For example, if caesar:main("A", 2). is entered, "C" is returned.
+The function also decrypts ways to improve this: 1) pass in a file 2) allow a user to pass a parameter/flag to encrypt or decrypt along with the string & key
+This was part of a CS50x problem set through edx I completed in C
 -----------------------------------------